artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``scopeAndContent``

-**DACS Rule** Record information about the nature of the materials and activities being reflected in the unit being described to enable users to judge its relevance, including information about functions, activities, transactions, and processes;
-documentary form(s) or intellectual characteristics;
+**DACS Rule**: Record information about the nature of the materials and activities being reflected in the unit being described to enable users to judge its relevance, including information about functions, activities, transactions, and processes; documentary form(s) or intellectual characteristics; content dates; geographic areas and places; subject matter;
-content dates;
-geographic areas and places;
-subject matter;
-completeness of the amterials;
-or any other information that assists the user in evaluating the relevance of the materials.
+completeness of the materials; or any other information that assists the user in evaluating the relevance of the materials.
 (DACS 3.1)

 **EAD**